gmodarelli/gmodarelli.github.io/content/portfolio/cc/index.md

 - Automatic FBX export to Unity to ensure right settings and naming conventions
 - Bulk export of all character art assets - body parts, hairstyles, clothes, accessories, rigs and animations - whenever a change to the rigs was made

-Here's a quick video showing the Character Assembler in Blender
+Here's a quick video showing the Character Assembler in Blender.

 {{< youtube kgKIwx2TQSQ >}}

 ## In-Engine Character Assembler

-WIP
+As counterpart to the Blender Character Assembler, I've built a Unity Character Assembler to validate all the assets produced for characters, not only bodies, hairstyles and clothes, but also weapons, tools and animations.

+This tool then also became the runtime client of the game's Character Creator.
+The same C# class used in the editor is also used in the shipped version of the game.

+Here's a quick video showing the Character Assembler in Unity.

+{{< youtube qnX7ROH5IzM >}}

 ## In-Game Character Creator